Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs

 If we first focus on the $Q=1.5$~GeV results, we observe the deviation between $F_i^{\rm TMC}$ and $F_i^{\rm No-TMC}$ differs markedly for the separate $F_{1,2,3}$ structure functions.
 These differences arise from: i)~the different prefactors, see e.g. Eq.~\eqref{eq:master-rescaled}, ii)~the different argument of $F_i^{(0)}$ (as noted previously), and also iii)~the sub-leading $\{h_i, g_i\}$ contributions.
 It is the combination of these components that cause the variation among the Fig.~\ref{fig:ntmc_AbsStr_vs_x_proton} sub-figures.
 For example, we see the $F_1$ curves deviate at smaller $x$ values as compared with the $F_2$ and $F_3$ results.
 Additionally, the $F_2$ and $F_3$ ratios dip below unity for intermediate $x$ values ($x\sim 0.3 - 0.5$) while the $F_1$ ratio is above unity.

-\subsection{Nuclear Structure Functions with TMCs}
+\subsection{Nuclear structure functions with TMCs}

 Having examined the proton structure functions in Fig.\,\ref{fig:ntmc_AbsStr_vs_x_proton}, we now consider the corresponding nuclear structure functions of Fig.\,\ref{fig:ntmc_StrFn_TMC_vs_x_MultiA}.
 The list of nuclear isotopes that we consider are summarized in Tab.\,\ref{tab:isotopeList}.